 To judge from the type and character of the images Rembrandt produced throughout his long career, he found spiritual affinities with each of these religious traditions.
 He was well versed in the Bible, but another important literary source for Biblical themes was Jewish Antiquities, a book recorded in his 1656 inventory.10 Written by the Jewish historian Flavius Josephus (ca. 37–100 CE), this tome describes the psychological state of Old Testament figures faced with painful choices, frequently as a result of God’s commands—subjects that Rembrandt also gravitated toward throughout his career because of their expressive possibilities and wider implications for human behavior.
 In order to depict stories from the Bible and antiquity with a sense of authenticity, Rembrandt began to collect artifacts from many parts of the world, including Africa, Turkey, and India.11 He also amassed a large collection of prints and drawings by and after such masters as Raphael, Titian (ca. 1488–1576), Albrecht Dürer (1471–1528), and Lucas van Leyden that provided him with inspiration for his own inventions.

 The first evidence of Rembrandt choosing an artistic career dates to 1620 when, at the age of 16, he entered the studio of Van Swanenburgh, a prominent history painter in Leiden.
 Van Swanenburgh’s paintings depicting fiery scenes of hell (fig 10) were by then already rather old fashioned, and they had no perceptible influence on the young artist.
-Nonetheless, this Leiden master, almost certainly guided by Karel van Mander’s Het Schilder-boeck (The Art of Painting), taught Rembrandt the fundamentals of painting.
+Nonetheless, this Leiden master, almost certainly guided by Karel van Mander’s Het Schilder-boeck (The Art of Painting) (fig 11), taught Rembrandt the fundamentals of painting.

 Van Mander’s important art treatise, originally published in Haarlem in 1604 and reprinted in 1618, just two years before Rembrandt entered Van Swanenburgh’s studio, provided both practical advice and a historical and theoretical framework for the broader significance of art in the cultural landscape of the time.12 Van Mander noted, for example, that an aspiring young artist should draw constantly, first copying prints and paintings by older masters and subsequently drawing after nature.
 He should learn to express himself through a variety of techniques, including painting, drawing, and printmaking.
 Importantly, Van Mander emphasized that history painting, which encompassed allegorical scenes and subjects drawn from the Bible, antiquity, or Greek and Roman mythology, was the most noble and prestigious genre of painting.13 History paintings focus on uplifting or cautionary narratives that encourage one to contemplate the meaning of life.
 They deal with ethical and moral choices that confront individuals in times of crisis, where emotions and passions are expressed in dramatic and evocative ways.
 History painters had to be learned artists, knowledgeable about stories and cultures from the past, but also able to work from the imagination.14